 New family, same boundaries

 A wise stepparent will discuss the rules and boundaries of behavior within the home with their new potential spouse prior to getting married.
-Whatever the rules, it is important that the children see that everyone is held to the same standard when it comes to praise or punishment.
+Whatever the rules, it is important that the children see that everyone is held to the same standard.

 Children are adept at sensing and pointing out hypocrisy or favoritism.
 Being consistent in implementing the rules of the home will help the children’s transition to any new or modified rules in the home.

-The adults must work together in harmony when it comes to the rules.
+The adults must work together when it comes to the rules.
 Any disagreements or potential changes should be discussed by the parents in private.
+And the biological parent should take the lead when it comes to correction.
+When a stepparent takes a corrective role too soon, the relationships can suffer

 Explain the rules in the presence of all the children—those not yours by birth as well as your biological children.
 Remember, fairness in keeping and enforcing the rules of the home is very important.